phetsims/paper-land/docs/index.md

   <figcaption></figcaption>
 </figure>

-## Augmented Reality Meets Multimodal Web Design
+## Interactive Play Meets Multimodal Web Development

-Paper Playground is an open-source tool for collaboratively designing multimodal web interactions by mapping JavaScript code to real pieces of paper and manipulating them in your physical space.
-It is based on the [Paper Programs](https://paperprograms.org) open-source project and has been extended to incorporate the API used by [PhET Interactive Simulations](https://www.github.com/phetsims/).
+Paper Playground is an open-source tool for collaboratively designing multimodal web interactions by mapping JavaScript code to real pieces of paper and manipulating the code in your **physical space**.
+It is based on the [Paper Programs](https://paperprograms.org) open-source project and has been extended to incorporate the library stack used by [PhET Interactive Simulations](https://www.github.com/phetsims/).
 The tool focuses on enabling quick prototyping of web projects using JavaScript, with a particular emphasis on easy addition of audio features (like sounds and sonifications), speech description (both TTS engines and screen reader descriptions), and other non-visual features that are often difficult to design and develop alongside visual elements in these projects.

-The primary purpose of Paper Playground is to enable expert developers and designers to rapidly iterate on stakeholder's ideas, especially when co-designing with non-technical stakeholders who have valuable feedback but no expertise to implement their ideas in real-time.
+The primary purpose of Paper Playground is to enable expert developers and designers to rapidly iterate on stakeholder's ideas, especially when co-designing with non-technical stakeholders who have valuable feedback but no expertise to implement their ideas, all while engaging in your physical space in real-time.
 By using Paper Playground, developers and designers can create inclusive and joyful web experiences by seamlessly weaving visuals, sounds, spoken descriptions, and other inputs and displays.

 <figure markdown>
   ![Paper Playground setup detecting paper programs that create a moon lander and control vertical thrust](assets/table-setup.png){ width=400 }